What's the recovery like for Medical Weight Loss?

 When to call your provider

-• Severe or persistent vomiting that prevents you from keeping food or water down
+• Severe or persistent vomiting that prevents you from keeping fluids down

 Ready to find a Medical Weight Loss provider?